About

 How Pregnancy May Affect Your Wishes

 There is one limited situation in which your specific directions about health care might be challenged or ignored: if you are pregnant.
-Many states’ laws say that doctors may not withdraw or withhold life support from a pregnant person—or that such treatment may not be withheld if the fetus can be
+Many states’ laws say that medical providers may not withdraw or withhold life support from a pregnant person—or that such treatment may not be withheld if the fetus

 -